ExternalReferencesTool

 If a value is changed in the source file of an external reference, Blockpad doesn't know to update formulas referencing that value.
 It's important to ensure external reference values are up to date if the source files might change.

-2. Go to the file referencing the value.
+2. Navigate back to the file referencing it.

 Remove an external reference: